jjtseng93/Android-Node.js-Common-Interface/README.md

 cd Android-Node.js-Common-Interface
 npm install
 ```
+## Running the APP for Web or Electron
 - Then, on Windows simply run the batch files named run_xxx.bat for different platforms
 - On other platforms' terminal
 ```